Who We Are

-- Impact: we strive to have a concrete effect in the international development sphere by facilitating projects for real-world clients who are doing important work at the intersection of law and development.
+- Impact: We strive to have a tangible effect in the international development sphere by facilitating projects for real-world clients who are doing important work at the intersection of law and development.

-- Inclusiveness: we pride ourselves on implementing solutions from across the academic spectrum and working with organizations in all types of practice areas and from all across the world.
+- Collaboration: We believe in cross-disciplinary teamwork, we pride ourselves on implementing solutions from across the academic spectrum and working with organizations in all types of practice areas from around the world.

 - Integrity: LIDS is committed to acting with the highest degree of integrity, in particular while dealing with client priorities and potentially sensitive and/or privileged information.

-Fifth, LIDS members are encouraged to join the numerous committees that support LIDS and make the organization even stronger.
-We currently operate four active committees: Events (responsible for inviting speakers and planning career activities), Projects (which helps screen, design and monitor International Projects), Social (responsible for setting up our numerous activities), and Collaborations (which looks for creative ways to work with alumni and others).
+Core Committees .
+Join one of our committees that support LIDS and our community of students.
+We currently operate two active committees: Events & Symposium (responsible for inviting speakers, planning career activities, and promoting our events) and LIDS Live (responsible for generating content for our blog and helping expand our social media presence).
 These committees are great ways to get involved in the organization, gain experience, and work up to a leadership position with LIDS.

 Speakers & Events .
 Attend a lecture through our lunch-time lecture series, come to our annual symposium or International Women’s Day event, or participate in our annual career-networking field trip.
 Our events seek to both provoke conversations about development issues and education our members about opportunities for jobs in law and development.